Yod Pointing to Mars: Action Apex Meaning

 Does a Mars apex Yod mean the native is angry?

 Not automatically.
-Some Mars apex natives present as suppressed (anger internalized) and some as high-intensity (anger externalized).
+Some Mars apex people present as suppressed, with anger internalized, and some as high-intensity, with anger externalized.
 Which way depends on family-of-origin dynamics and other chart factors, not the pattern alone.
-The pattern guarantees Mars is under adjustment pressure; it does not predict the style of expression.
+The pattern suggests Mars is under adjustment pressure; it does not predict the style of expression.

 Why does my career keep hitting walls?